-The CF router supports session affinity or “sticky sessions” for incoming HTTP requests to compatible applications.
+The CF router supports session affinity or “sticky sessions” for incoming HTTP requests to compatible apps.

-Sticky sessions means that when multiple instances of an application are running on CF, requests from a particular client always reach the same application instance.
-This allows applications to store session data specific to a user session.
+Sticky sessions means that when multiple instances of an app are running on CF, requests from a particular client always reach the same app instance.
+This allows apps to store session data specific to a user session.

-To support sticky sessions, applications must return a
+To support sticky sessions, configure your app to return a

-JSESSIONID cookie to a client request, the CF routing tier appends a second cookie, called
+JSESSIONIDcookie to a client request, the CF routing tier generates a unique

-VCAP_ID to forward client requests to the same application instance every time.
+VCAP_ID cookie to forward client requests to the same app instance every time.
+The

-VCAP_ID crashes, the router attempts to route the request to a different instance of the application.
-If the router finds a healthy instance of the application, it initiates a new sticky session.
+VCAP_ID crashes, the router attempts to route the request to a different instance of the app.
+If the router finds a healthy instance of the app, it initiates a new sticky session.

-Note: CF does not persist or replicate HTTP session data across application instances.
-If an instance of an application crashes or is stopped, session data for that instance is lost.
-If you require session data to persist across crashed or stopped instances, or to be shared by all instances of an application, store session data in a CF marketplace service that offers data persistence.
+Note: CF does not persist or replicate HTTP session data across app instances.
+If an app instance crashes or is stopped, session data for that instance is lost.
+If you require session data to persist across crashed or stopped instances, or to be shared by all instances of an app, store session data in a CF marketplace service that offers data persistence.

 HTTP traffic passed from the CF router to an app includes the the following HTTP headers: